Disability service providers

 The TAC has updated its registration requirements for disability service providers to align with the requirements of the Social Services Regulator (the Regulator).

-• Existing TAC funded disability service providers and WorkSafe funded attendant care providers will be contacted directly by the TAC regarding the transition to the new registration requirements once they have successfully registered with the Regulator.
+- Current TAC funded disability service providers and WorkSafe Victoria funded attendant care providers will be contacted directly by the TAC regarding the transition to the new registration requirements.
 Existing providers will continue to operate under the TAC and WorkSafe registration they currently hold until they have formally transitioned to the new requirements.
-If you require information on your existing registration terms and conditions, please contact sectors@tac.vic.gov.au.
+This applies to Victorian providers in Group 3 for registration purposes with the Regulator, and currently funded interstate providers.

-Disability service providers must be formally registered and authorised by the TAC prior to delivering disability services for TAC clients and WorkSafe injured workers with disability.
+Disability service providers must be formally registered and authorised by the TAC or WorkSafe Victoria prior to delivering disability services for TAC clients or WorkSafe injured workers with disability.
+Registration for WorkSafe funded attendant care providers is managed by the TAC.

-To apply for registration as a TAC disability service provider, the provider must:
+To apply for registration as a TAC or WorkSafe disability service provider, you must:

 Client need

 The TAC will only consider new disability service provider registrations to meet specific client needs.
-You must have an identified client requiring your services to begin the registration process.
+Providers must have an identified client requiring their services confirmed by the TAC or WorkSafe, in order to begin the registration process.
+Providers can only apply to register for the service type the client has been approved for.
+If the registration is approved, this registration will only apply to the applicable funding body i.e. either the TAC or WorkSafe.

 Registration with the Social Services Regulator

-Provider information disclosed to the TAC as part of the registration process may be shared with the Regulator in line with the Social Services Regulation Act 2021.
-All information received during the provider registration process is managed in line with the TAC Privacy Policy.
+The information you disclose to the TAC as part of the registration process may be shared with the Regulator in line with the Social Services Regulation Act 2021.
+All information received during the registration process is managed in line with the TAC Privacy Policy.

-Prior to applying for TAC or WorkSafe registration, providers of disability services should familiarise themselves with the TAC disability service provider registration requirements.
+Prior to applying for TAC or WorkSafe registration, you should familiarise yourself with the relevant TAC disability service provider registration requirements.

 General information regarding expectations for TAC providers can also be found on our working with the TAC page.

-2. Wait for the TAC to review the registration application.
-If the registration is approved, the TAC or WorkSafe will issue an ‘intent to fund’ letter to the provider and the Regulator.
+- Wait for the TAC to review the registration application.
+If the registration is approved to progress, the TAC will issue an ‘intent to fund’ letter to you and the Regulator.

-3. On receipt of this letter, the provider then needs to register with the Regulator.
+- On receipt of this letter, you then need to register with the Regulator.
+You should not contact the Regulator to register prior to receiving this letter.

-4. The provider must submit evidence of their registration with the Regulator to the TAC.
+- You must submit evidence of successful registration with the Regulator (Notice of Decision letter) to the TAC, once received.

-All TAC registered and authorised disability service providers are required to meet and maintain the registration requirements throughout the life of their registration.
+All TAC and WorkSafe registered and authorised disability service providers are required to meet and maintain the registration requirements throughout the life of their registration.

 Under the Disability Act 2006 (Vic), disability in relation to a person means: